Skip to content ↓

 Humanities

 Our pupils learn how to think analytically, critically and creatively.
 We want them to gain new insights into our world, its history, its different cultures, and its present dilemmas.
 The three Humanities Departments at Heath Mount work closely together and, although each subject is separately timetabled, they are taught in a cross-curricular way whenever topics lend themselves to this.
-Our stunning Grade 1 listed mansion house, where Cecil Beaton and Evelyn Waugh once studied, and its sweeping grounds, are an inspirational starting point for our Humanities studies.
+Our stunning Grade 1 listed mansion house and its sweeping ground, are an inspirational starting point for our Humanities studies.
 The River Beane, which meanders through the grounds, allows our Year 7s to gather data they need for geography projects.
 The walled fruit and vegetable garden was built by Napoleonic prisoners of war and our alumni records recall the days of wartime deprivation and a V2 flying bomb landing on the lawn!

 History